SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 ##### 1.1.10 Start Eureka Server Cloud Foundry

-Starting with this step, we will begin to setup the applications to run on Cloud Foundry.
+Starting with this step, we begin to setup the applications to run on Cloud Foundry.
 First, we use the Cloud Foundry CLI to create a service instance of the Spring Cloud Eureka Server on Cloud Foundry.

 ```
 # Target and org and space in Cloud Foundry